 On September 22, 2009, the Company filed a patent infringement lawsuit against Inphi Corporation ("Inphi") in the U.S. District Court for the Central District of California (the "Central District Court").
-The complaint, as amended, alleges that Inphi is contributorily infringing and actively inducing the infringement of U.S. patents owned by the Company, including the '912 patent, U.S. Patent No. 7,532,537 (the "537 patent"), which relates generally to memory modules with load isolation and memory domain translation capabilities, and U.S. Patent No. 7,636,274 (the "274 patent"), which is related to the '537 patent and relates generally to load isolation and memory domain translation capabilities, patented technology.
+The complaint, as amended, alleges that Inphi is contributorily infringing and actively inducing the infringement of U.S. patents owned by the Company, including the '912 patent, U.S. Patent No. 7,532,537 (the "'537 patent"), which relates generally to memory modules with load isolation and memory domain translation capabilities, and U.S. Patent No. 7,636,274 (the "'274 patent"), which is related to the '537 patent and relates generally to load isolation and memory domain translation technologies.
+The Company is seeking damages and injunctive relief based on Inphi's use of the Company's patented technology.
 Inphi denied infringement and claimed that the three patents are invalid.
 In June 2010, Inphi requested and was later granted Inter Partes Reexaminations of the '912, '537 and '274 patents by the USPTO.
 The reexamination proceedings are described below (except for the reexamination proceeding related to the '537 patent, which have concluded with the confirmation of all of the claims of such patent).
 In connection with the reexamination requests, Inphi filed a motion to stay the patent infringement lawsuit with the Central District Court until completion of the reexamination proceedings, which was granted.
 On April 16, 2019, Inphi filed an appeal to the PTAB's January 31, 2019 decision upholding the validity of claims in Netlist's '912 patent.
 On June 15, 2020, the United States Court of Appeals for the Federal Circuit affirmed the PTAB's previous decision upholding the validity of claims in Netlist's '912 patent.
+On August 18, 2021, Netlist dismissed this lawsuit without prejudice.